-Without question light wind launch and landings are relatively easy, especially with a quad or trike wheeled buggy, although a Trike's (3 wheeled) are way more susceptible and unstable in windy launch and landing situations.
+Without question launch and landings a Quad or Trike is relatively easy in higher wind conditions, especially with a quad or trike, although a Trike's (3 wheeled) are way more susceptible and unstable in windy launch and landing situations.
 So, still mornings and evenings conditions are far safer for a trike type of aircraft.

-A wheel based course can get you up in the air flying faster than a foot launch course, mainly because there are far less procedures to learn, note that the extra procedures like forward launch, revere launch, kiting your wing etc. are all worthy and should be learnt as part of you aviation knowledge !
+A wheel based training course can get you up in the air flying faster than a foot launch course, because there are far less procedures to learn, note that the extra procedures like forward launch, revere launch, kiting your wing etc. are all worthy of learning and should be learnt as part of you aviation knowledge !

-These days there has been logged cross country trips of over 1'000km accomplished in Australia, some recorded over 1'500km, obviously not in one day.
+These days there has been many cross country trips of over 1'000km accomplished in Australia, some recorded over 1'500km, obviously not in one day.